icarus-dave/morc-example/README.md

-soaunit-example
+morc-example
 ===============

-SOAUnit Example Project
+morc Example Project

 Run the tests with `mvn test`.
-See the page http://uoa-group-applications.github.io/soaunit/ for details.
+See the page http://uoa-group-applications.github.io/morc/ for details.